-They are the Philips Hue Flair Flush-mount, Hue Flair Semi-flush-mount, and the Philips Hue Suspension Flair shown to the left.
+They are the Philips Hue Flair Flush-mount, Hue Flair Semi-flush-mount, and the Philips Hue Suspension Flair.

-Usual response is “Philips Hue Suspension something or other?”
-Apart from the interesting, hard to remember name, these hanging Philips Hue pendant lights are actually really cool.
-Rather than have a LED light globe inside, they are warped with power saving smart Hue light-strips.
+The usual response is “Philips Hue Suspension something or other?”
+Apart from the interesting, hard-to-remember name, these hanging Philips Hue pendant lights are actually really cool.
+Rather than have a LED light globe inside, they are warped with power-saving smart Hue light-strips.

 When just using the wall switch like a conventional light there is a slight delay with the light coming on between 1 to 2 seconds.
 I guess this is because of powering up the transformer and the electronics there will be a slight delay.
 Each lamp is software upgradable on the fly and when connected to a smart Hue bridge this will do it automatically.

-With 50 thousands shade of white, from warm to cold white you will be sure to get the prefect color temperature for your room.
-The light output is shown below for the different color white.
+With 50 thousand shades of white, from warm to cold white you will be sure to get the perfect color temperature for your room.
+The light output is shown below for the different color of white.